 My great, great grandfather Louis F Bordelon was a mysterious man who married twice.

 It’s also really strange how Louis left his wife Marie and seven children after 32 years and married a very young and recently widowed Elonise Dauzat who was my great, great grandmother.
 She married Louis only a month after her first husband’s death.
-As detailed below, her first husband Nicholas McMahon who died Sep 1863 during the height of the Civil War, was young and probably not of French decent with a name like McMahon.
+As detailed below, her first husband Nicholas McMahon who died in Sep 1863 during the height of the Civil War, was young and probably not of French descent with a name like McMahon.
 He may have migrated to Louisiana or came up through New Orleans.
 Did McMahon fight and die in the Civil War?
 I can’t find any records on this gentleman.
-I am often curious on the details surrounding his death and why would she marry such an older man in Louis so soon after.
+I am often curious about the details surrounding his death and why would she marry such an older man in Louis so soon after.
 She wasn’t pregnant because Edgar was not born until over a year later.

-In these hard times and after loosing a husband, she may have jumped at a rare opportunity.
+In these hard times and after losing a husband, she may have jumped at a rare opportunity.
 There are stories from her grandchildren that she had to get her leg amputated at one point in her life but I cannot confirm this.